mlg-/beantown-translation-machine/README.md

 &lt;-------&gt;

-This little ruby program won its author a scholarship contest to attend Launch Academy in Summer 2015.
+This little ruby program won its author (me) a scholarship contest to attend Launch Academy in Summer 2015.
 It is meant as a gentle joke at the expense of the Boston accent (and is entirely satirical in nature!).
 It takes a phrase written more or less phonetically in a Boston accent (I biased towards a Southie/Dot flavor since that is what I know best) and tries to translate it into "plain English."
 It also does some fun stuff to award points to wicked awesome phrases that are extra Bostonian in nature.

 To run it, download boston.rb to a local directory, cd to it, and then run "ruby boston.rb".